 Ovarian cancers can have the following stages:

-The treatment is based on the stage of the ovarian cancer during the time of diagnosis and the general health of the patient.
+The treatment is based on the stage of ovarian cancer during the time of diagnosis and the general health of the patient.
 Treatment modalities for ovarian cancer include:

 Surgery: It is the mainstay of treatment for ovarian cancer.
-The procedures may vary based on the type and stage of the ovarian cancer.
+The procedures may vary based on the type and stage of ovarian cancer.

 The common types of surgeries include:

 Chemotherapy: It involves using drugs to destroy rapidly growing cancer cells in the body.
 These drugs interfere with the process of cell division and promote cancer cell death.
-For ovarian cancer, chemotherapy is administered as initial treatment for more advanced ovarian cancer that cannot be removed surgically.
+For ovarian cancer, chemotherapy is administered as an initial treatment for more advanced ovarian cancer that cannot be removed surgically.

 Chemo drugs are injected into a vein (IV) or given orally.
-In some cases, it is inserted directly into the abdominal cavity called as intraperitoneal (IP) chemotherapy.
+In some cases, it is inserted directly into the abdominal cavity called intraperitoneal (IP) chemotherapy.

-Hormone therapy: This therapy involves the use of hormones or hormone-blocking drugs to fight the cancer.
+Hormone therapy: This therapy involves the use of hormones or hormone-blocking drugs to fight cancer.
 It mostly helps treat the stromal cell tumors.

 There is no known way to prevent ovarian cancers.
 However, research has shown that the following factors may help in the prevention of ovarian cancer:

 The outlook generally depends on the type of cancer and the stage of cancer at diagnosis and individual factors, such as age, overall health, and how your body responds to the treatment.
 The survival rate is more than 90% when the cancer is diagnosed in its early stages.